GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/02.611-620/06.Call-Them-In/docs.md

 ---
+title: |
-title: 616.
-Call Them In
+    616. Call Them In - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 616.
+Call Them In.
+"Call them in", the wretched, Sin-stained wand'rers from the field; Peace and pardon freely offer; Can you weigh their worth with gold; "Call them in," the weak the weary, Laden with the doom of sin; Bid them come and rest in Jesus; He is waiting, "Call them in."
+    keywords:  |
-    keywords: Christ in Song, Call Them In, "Call them in," the poor, the wretched,
+        Christ in Song, adventhymnals, advent hymnals, Call Them In, "Call them in," the poor, the wretched.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 616. CALL THEM IN
+####  Christ in Song,

 ```txt
 1.